 Hunger is Real

-Hunger is Real will be those campaigns where we receive cash and food donations.
-Thank you to everyone in the parish for the amazing effort to date to support the Hunger is Real campaign.
+Hunger is Real is an ongoing campaign that started in March 2020 as a response to the needs created by the Covid pandemic.
+It consists of those campaigns where we receive cash and food donations.
+We thank everyone in the parish for the amazing support of the Hunger is Real campaign.

-The funds and food from these campaigns is being used exclusively for hunger relief.
+The funds and food from these campaigns is used exclusively for hunger relief.

-We have compiled a summary of the donations we have made to date from the Hunger is Real campaign, which is available on the website.
-You can see from this document the amazing difference you have made in these challenging times.
+Please see the summary reports of the donations we have made to date from the Hunger is Real campaign.
+From these you can see the amazing difference we are making in these challenging times.

 Bags of Love